[fancy_box id=1 linked_cu=6940 align=”center”] CLICK HERE TO GET YOUR FREE TIP SHEET[/fancy_box]

 A devoted companion animal, this cat will do whatever it can to get your attention.
 They’re a fairly quiet breed but very affectionate.

 The wide eyes and loveable nature of this breed will melt your heart.
-Also, they are relatively innocent and trusting nature, they should be indoor-only cats.
+Also, they are relatively innocent and trusting in nature; they should be indoor-only cats.

 The American Shorthair